 In the moderate stage, there will be constant numbness, even when at rest.
 There may also be occasional dropping of things which the patient is holding, such as a cup, handphone, or newspapers.

-Nerve conduction studies can help to confirm the diagnosis, but is not always necessary.
+Nerve conduction studies can help to confirm the diagnosis but are not always necessary.

 Recovery from surgery usually takes up to 6 weeks after surgery, whilst the wound takes 1-2 weeks to heal.